Issues tracker

 • Leeds Parent Carer Forum (April 2025)

-• Parent carer support groups have fedback that families have shared they feel there is a lack of respite / short breaks to give parent carers a break from their caring responsibilities.
+• Families have shared there is a lack of respite / short breaks to give parent carers a break from their caring responsibilities.

 • Families feel social isolation due to not having time away from their caring responsibilities.